 For this project, you will be building a small single-cycle CPU.
 When complete, your CPU will be capable of running real programs (with conditionals, function calls, etc) and outputting numbers.
 You know, kind of like a real computer!

-You will be implementing an ISA called cpu2241.
-This is a 16-bit architecture with some similarities to MIPS.
+You will be implementing an ISA called cpu2251.
+This is an 8-bit architecture with some similarities to MIPS.
 Your implementation of it will be a single-cycle Harvard architecture.

 You can get partial credit for broken instructions, or for pieces of circuitry for an instruction that isn’t implemented.
 However, a terrible strategy is to “try to get a little of everything done.”
 This strategy can work on exams, but works really badly when you build things.
 It’s much better to understand 70% of the project well than to understand all of it poorly.